samapriya/awesome-gee-community-datasets/docs/projects/lcmap.md

-# Land Change Monitoring, Assessment, and Projection (LCMAP) v1.2
+# Land Change Monitoring, Assessment, and Projection (LCMAP) v1.3

 Land Change Monitoring, Assessment, and Projection (LCMAP) represents a new generation of land cover mapping and change monitoring from the U.S. Geological Survey’s Earth Resources Observation and Science (EROS) Center.
 LCMAP answers a need for higher quality results at greater frequency with additional land cover and change variables than previous efforts.
-LCMAP Collection 1.2 products were released in November 2021, including LCMAP products for 1985-2020.
+LCMAP Collection 1.3 products were released in August 2022, including LCMAP products for 1985-2021

-LCMAP science product documentation contain details, descriptions and caveats for the products and it can be [downloaded here](https://www.usgs.gov/media/files/lcmap-collection-12-science-product-guide).
+LCMAP science product documentation contain details, descriptions and caveats for the products and it can be [downloaded here](https://www.usgs.gov/media/files/lcmap-collection-13-science-product-guide).
 Collection 1.0 for Hawaii was made available Jan 19 and [more information can be found here](https://www.usgs.gov/special-topics/lcmap/collection-1-hawaii-science-products)

 <center>